Mohammad-irshaid/home-based-trip-generation-anfis/README.md

 In conclusion, **ANFIS shows promise for modelling systems with complex behaviour**, while MLR remains a suitable option for less complicated scenarios.
 The study emphasises the importance of exploring different modelling techniques in transportation research to identify the most appropriate approach for specific cases.

-## ANFIS Methodology
-The implemented ANFIS architecture is a **first‑order Sugeno fuzzy model** with the following layers:

-1. **Fuzzification** – Gaussian membership functions for each input.
-2. **Rule firing strength** – Product t‑norm.
-3. **Normalisation** – Normalised firing strengths.
-4. **Defuzzification** – Linear output functions (consequents).
-5. **Overall output** – Weighted sum of rule outputs.

-Training uses a **hybrid learning algorithm**:
-- **Forward pass:** Least‑squares estimate (LSE) for consequent parameters.
-- **Backward pass:** Gradient descent (backpropagation) for premise (membership) parameters.

-## Reproducing Results

-1. Install dependencies
-2. Load data and run preprocessing
-3. Train MLR model
-4. Train ANFIS model
-5. Compare metrics

-# Home-Based Trip Generation Using ANFIS

-A research-oriented implementation of the Adaptive Neuro-Fuzzy Inference System (ANFIS) for modeling home-based trip generation in transportation planning.
-This repository reproduces and extends the methodology presented in the published study:

-> *Irshaid, M., & Abu-Eisheh, S. (2023).
-Application of adaptive neuro-fuzzy inference system in modelling home-based trip generation.
-Ain Shams Engineering Journal, 14, 102523.*

 ---

+A research-oriented implementation of the Adaptive Neuro-Fuzzy Inference System (ANFIS) for modeling home-based trip generation - a core component of the four‑step travel demand forecasting process.
+This repository reproduces and extends the methodology presented in our peer‑reviewed paper:

+> **Irshaid, M., & Abu‑Eisheh, S.** (2023). *Application of Adaptive Neuro-Fuzzy Inference System in Modelling Home-Based Trip Generation*.
+Ain Shams Engineering Journal (Q1), 14(11), 102523.
+[DOI: 10.1016/j.asej.2023.102523]
+>

-# Overview
+## Overview
 This repository presents the implementation of Multiple Linear Regression (MLR) and Adaptive Neuro-Fuzzy Inference System (ANFIS) models for estimating home-based trip generation in Salfit City, Palestine.

 The study evaluates the capability of ANFIS to model complex nonlinear travel behavior compared with conventional regression approaches commonly used in the four-step travel demand forecasting process.